AbeHandler/SpringRA/README.md

 - Week 5
 	- Continue to review and categorize papers

-## Phase 2: Review of related literature in Computer Science and how do they connect to specific conversations in IS (wks.
+## Phase 2: Review of related literature in Computer Science (wks.
 6 to 10)

+Note: how do these methods connect to **specific** conversations in IS (e.g. fake news, data breaches, etc.)

 Notes:
 - NLP+CSS workshops